neontapir/managertools-logging/README.md

 `rake`, you'll have problems because the test data uses the Avengers too.
 The test suite assumes that it can create and destroy Avengers data at will.)

+## The 'mt' script

+I'm in the process of creating an omnibus script to call o3, feedback, et al, from one script.
+It works but has no help.

 # Extensibility

 In `lib/employee_folder.rb`, there is a variable called `root` which defines